syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 #### Customizing Themes

 Themes are used to enhance the UI appearance of the grid in the exported document.
-We have both string and enum support for specifying the themes.
-We can also export the grid without applying any styles.
+There are two string and enum supports for specifying the themes.
+You can also export the grid without applying any styles.
 The various inbuilt theme options provided to be applied on the exported theme are

 <table>
 <tr><td><b>Enum</b></td><td><b>Equivalent string input</b></td></tr>